bookofproofs/bookofproofs.github.io/_sources/history/20th-century/seidel-jaap.md

 9. Published over 20 papers on mathematics in peer-reviewed journals.
 10. Founded several mathematics clubs and associations across the Netherlands.

 Born 19 August 1919, The Hague, The Netherlands.
-Died 8 May2001, Eindhoven, The Netherlands.
+Died 8 May 2001, Eindhoven, The Netherlands.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Seidel_Jaap/)